darkwood101/SudokuSolver/README.md

 # Sudoku Solver #

 This is a [sudoku] solving command line program, written in C++.
-The Sudoku Solver uses Algorithm X, in combination with the Dancing Links implementation, to efficiently solve 9x9 sudokus.
+Sudoku Solver uses Algorithm X, in combination with the Dancing Links implementation, to efficiently solve 9x9 sudokus.

 After running `./sudokusolver` from the terminal, the program will wait for input.
 The sudoku board should be input as a string of length 81, with dots in places of empty cells.
 The input is perhaps best explained through an example:
 ~~~